cu-ctcn/mtDNA/README.md

 The mtDNAcn was calculated using the R script located in the mtDNAcn folder.

 ## mtDNA variant calling
 mtDNA homoplasmic and heteroplasmic variants were detected using the scripts in the subfolder mtVariantsPipeline.
 The pipeline replicates the [GATK mitochondria pipeline](https://github.com/gatk-workflows/gatk4-mitochondria-pipeline).
-See the info file in the folder for more information how invoke the scripts.
+See the info file in the folder for more information how to invoke the scripts.